sAlpOzer/DSA210-Project/README.md

 In this study I focused on the current snapshot of the generation 9 metagames, but Pokémon is a 30 year old franchise.
 Instead of focusing on a snapshot a temporal appraoch could be used to teach a model the evolution of different metagames throughout the franchises lifespan in hopes of identifying trends within the progression of metagames.

+## Setup and Reproducibility
+The project was developed on google collab using google drive, currently to reproduce the results you can clone the repository and then upload all notebooks in /notebooks to a newly created folder in your google drive called DSA210-Project and create a subfolder called data which has another subfolder called raw.
+Upload all JSONs that are in raw but do not have raw in their name in your local clone of the repository to your drive under the subfolder raw.
+Then you can run the notebooks in the following order: raw_data_collection_from_API, data_processing, data_visualization, hypothesis_testing, data_prep_and_feature_engineering and machine_learning_model.
+This should reproduce my results.
+I realize this isn't a great way to reproduce the results, I will be adding a proper method after I configured the project to run on my local instead of collab.